 What was your biggest obstacle (and failure if there was one) in researching and creating your TEDx talk?

 What is interesting and ironic in a sense is that after finishing my speech and getting off state, I realized that I loved public speaking!
 I learned that when you talk about something you are so passionate about you feel empowered to continue the story.
 I will continue furthering my research and exploring this topic while at college through improving my public speaking skills as well as networking with professors and thought leaders.
-With so much positive encouragement, I really believe that I can help change the world by empowering young children.
+With so much positive encouragement, I really believe that I can help change the world by empowering young children, and by continuously doing so, I’m sure to also master public speaking skills for myself for the future.

 Please share your best advice for other students who are interested in entrepreneurship or doing something outside of their comfort zone.